rahilchopda/HELLO_WORLD/README.md

 Jupiter notebook from Anaconda works with Python.
 We will then install Python libraries to communicate with MYSQL and conduct SQL queries.
 Next, we'll import Pandas, which converts tables into dataframes and does other operations.
 To interact with MYSQL, we'll import pymysql.

 ## Running the tests
-To start, we made a pandas dataframe and read the youtube_dataset.csv file into it.
+To start, we made a pandas dataframe and read the vgsales.csv file into it.
 Then we use the df.head() function to show the rows and columns and the df.info() function to find out what kind of dataset it is.
 Then, iloc is used to pick rows and columns from a DataFrame or Series based on where they are in the array instead of what they are named. results_table is used to get the dataframe's return value.